Updated May 26, 2023

 - Many secret chambers in the Temple utilize for storage and prayer rooms.
 And if you’re lucky, you can see the hidden idol of Lord Ranganatha revealed once a year.

 The Temple also has a unique feature—the Rajagopuram, or the entrance tower.
-It stands tall at the entrance and has been a source of pride for many locals who live in and around the Temple.
+It stands tall at the entrance and has been a pride source for many locals living in and around the Temple.
 Additionally, you’ll find various colorful sculptures and beautiful carvings that make the Temple a work of art!

 Have you ever visited the Sri Ranganathaswamy Temple?
-If you still need to, here are some interesting facts about it that you may need to learn.
-The Temple is over 2000 years old – so yes, it’s ancient!
+If you still need to, here are some interesting facts you may need to learn.
+The Temple is over 2000 years old – so it’s ancient!
 The Temple has seven prakaras (enclosures) and 21 golden gopurams (towers).

 Tips for Exploring the Sri Ranganathaswamy Temple